SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * Picking additional phases,
 * Confirming picks,
 * Adding additional pick information such as polarity and uncertainty,
-* Data procssing, e.g. filtering, rotation, spectrogram and much more.
+* Data processing, e.g. filtering, rotation, spectrogram and much more.

 The phase picker window is divided into two parts: